Best & Worst Chevrolet Corvette Years

 • Fewer mechanical hiccups compared to earlier years

-These models ironed out most of the kinks from the early C5 years, giving you more ‘Vette and fewer headaches.
+These models ironed out most of the kinks from the early C5 years, giving you more ‘Vette and fewer issues.

 The Neutral Year: 2004

-2004 was the C5’s swan song, and it went out with a reverent nod.
+2004 was the C5’s swan song, and it went out with a dignified nod.
 Here’s the scoop:

 • Kept the trusty LS1 engine